suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ## Abstract Machine Description {#command-behavior}

 The heart of the manifest is the list of commands, which are processed by an interpreter.
 This interpreter can be modeled as a simple abstract machine.
 This machine consists of several data storage locations that are modified by commands.

 There are two types of commands, namely those that modify state (directives) and those that perform tests (conditions).
+Parameters are used as the inputs to commands.
 Some directives offer control flow operations.
-Parameters are used as the inputs to commands.

 Directives target a specific component.
-Components are units of code or data that can be targeted by an update.
-They are identified by Component Index, which are arrays of binary strings (i.e. effectively a binary path).
+A component is a unit of code or data that can be targeted by an update.
+Components are identified by a Component Index, i.e. arrays of binary strings.

 The following table describes the behavior of each command. "params" represents the parameters for the current component or dependency.